Ford to build $3.5B electric vehicle battery plant in Mich.

 The factory near the city of Marshall would produce batteries with a lithium-iron-phosphate chemistry, which is cheaper than the current nickel-cobalt-manganese chemistry now used in many EV batteries.

-Consumers could then choose whether they wanted the battery with lower range and cost, or pay more for higher range and power.
+Consumers could then choose between a battery with lower range and cost, or pay more for higher range and power.
 The company wouldn’t give any prices just yet.

 “The whole intent here is to make EVs more affordable and accessible to customers,” said Marin Gjaja, chief marketing officer for Ford’s electric vehicles.